-Tax Administrator
+3. Tax Administrator

-3.(1) Council must, by resolution, appoint a tax administrator to administer this Law on the terms and conditions set out in the resolution.

-(2) The tax administrator must fulfill the responsibilities given to the tax administrator under this Law and the Assessment Law.

-(3) The tax administrator may, with the written consent of the Chief or the CEO, assign the performance of any duties of the tax administrator to any officer, employee, contractor or agent of the First Nation.

-(4) The tax administrator's responsibilities include

-(a) the collection of taxes and the enforcement of payment under this Law; and
+- (1) Council must, by resolution, appoint a tax administrator to administer this Law on the terms and conditions set out in the resolution. - (2) The tax administrator must fulfill the responsibilities given to the tax administrator under this Law and the Assessment Law. - (3) The tax administrator may, with the consent of Council evidenced by Resolution, assign the performance of any duties of the tax administrator to any officer, employee, contractor or agent of Kanaka. - (4) The tax administrator's responsibilities include: - (a) the collection of taxes and the enforcement of payment under this Law; and

-(b) the day to day management of the First Nation's local revenue account.
+(b) the day to day management of Kanaka's local revenue account.

-Authorization of Financial Management Board
+4. Authorization of Financial Management Board

-4. Notwithstanding any other provision of this Law, if the FMB gives notice to Council pursuant to the Act that third-party management of the revenues raised under this Law is required, Council authorizes the FMB to act as agent of the First Nation to fulfill any of the powers and obligations of the Council under this Law and the Act.
+Notwithstanding any other provision of this Law, if the FMB gives notice to Council pursuant to the Act that third-party management of the revenues raised under this Law is required, Council authorizes the FMB to act as agent of Kanaka to fulfill any of the powers and obligations of the Council under this Law and the Act.

-PART IV

-LIABILITY FOR TAXATION
+PART IV LIABILITY FOR TAXATION

-Application of Law
+5. Application of Law

-5. This Law applies to all interests in land.
+This Law applies to all interests in land.

-Tax Liability
+6. Tax Liability

-6.(1) Except as provided in Part V, all interests in land are subject to taxation under this Law.

-(2) Taxes levied under this Law are a debt owed to the First Nation, recoverable by the First Nation in any manner provided for in this Law or in a court of competent jurisdiction.

-(3) Where an interest in land is not subject to taxation, the liability for taxation of any other interest in the same property is not affected.

-(4) Taxes are due and payable under this Law notwithstanding any proceeding initiated or remedy sought by a taxpayer respecting his or her liability to taxation under this Law.

-(5) Any person who shares the same interest in taxable property is jointly and severally liable to the First Nation for all taxes imposed on that taxable property under this Law during the taxation year and for all unpaid taxes imposed in a previous taxation year, including, for clarity, interest, penalties and costs as provided in this Law.
+- (1) Except as provided in Part V, all interests in land are subject to taxation under this Law. - (2) Taxes levied under this Law are a debt owed to Kanaka, recoverable by Kanaka in any manner provided for in this Law or in a court of competent jurisdiction. - (3) Where an interest in land is not subject to taxation, the liability for taxation of any other interest in the same property is not affected. - (4) Taxes are due and payable under this Law notwithstanding any proceeding initiated or remedy sought by a taxpayer respecting his or her liability to taxation under this Law. - (5) Any person who shares the same interest in taxable property is jointly and severally liable to Kanaka for all taxes imposed on that taxable property under this Law during the taxation year and for all unpaid taxes imposed in a previous taxation year, including, for clarity, interest, penalties and costs as provided in this Law.

-Tax Refunds
+7. Tax Refunds

-7.(1) Where a person is taxed in excess of the proper amount in a taxation year, the tax administrator must refund to that person any excess taxes paid by that person.

-(2) Where a person is entitled to a refund of taxes, Council may direct the tax administrator to refund the amount in whole or in part by applying it as a credit on account of taxes or other unpaid amounts that are due or accruing due to the First Nation in respect of taxable property held by that person.
+- (1) Where a person is taxed in excess of the proper amount in a taxation year, the tax administrator must refund to that person any excess taxes paid by that person. - (2) Where a person is entitled to a refund of taxes, Council may direct the tax administrator to refund the amount in whole or in part by applying it as a credit on account of taxes or other unpaid amounts that are due or accruing due to Kanaka in respect of taxable property held by that person.

-(3) Where a person is entitled to be refunded an amount of taxes paid under this Law, the tax administrator must pay the person interest as follows:

-(a) interest accrues from the date that the taxes were originally paid to the First Nation;

-(b) the interest rate during each successive three (3) month period beginning on January 1, April 1, July 1 and October 1 in every year, is two percent (2%) below the prime lending rate of the principal banker to the First Nation on the 15th day of the month immediately preceding that three (3) month period;

-(c) interest will not be compounded; and

-(d) interest stops running on the day payment of the money owed is delivered or mailed to the person to whom it is owed, or is actually paid.
+- (3) Where a person is entitled to be refunded an amount of taxes paid under this Law, the tax administrator must pay the person interest as follows: - (a) interest accrues from the date that the taxes were originally paid to Kanaka; - (b) the interest rate during each successive three (3) month period beginning on January 1, April 1, July 1 and October 1 in every year, is two percent (2%) below the prime lending rate of the principal banker to Kanaka on the 15th day of the month immediately preceding that three (3) month period; - (c) interest will not be compounded; and - (d) interest stops running on the day payment of the money owed is delivered or mailed to the person to whom it is owed, or is actually paid.